 Note 2: Only registered teams may ask questions in the Q&A system.

 - In order to ask a question, you must be logged under a RobotEvents account that is either an Event Partner, or a Primary, Secondary, or Financial Contact for a team that is registered in the current VGOC season.

 - If you wish to ask a question but are not one of these, check with your teacher or other team leader responsible for managing the team account.
 If you are a volunteer, such as a Head Referee, check with the Event Partner for the event at which you are volunteering.

-1. Read and search the manual before posting.
+Read and search the game documents before posting.

-3. Quote the applicable rule from the latest version of the manual in your question.
+Quote the applicable rule from the VEX GO Challenge Game Documents in your question.

 - We know that your question is important to you, and you want the answer as soon as possible.
 Most questions submitted by Wednesday evening will be answered on or before Friday of the same week.
 Most questions that are submitted on Thursday or Friday will be answered on or before Friday of the following week.

 - However, some questions may take additional time to review internally, and responses may take longer during high-volume times of year.
 In order to ensure the consistent quality of all answers, there are no guarantees that questions will be answered before a given date.
 Therefore, if you need an answer before your competition, we would advise posting it 1-2 weeks in advance, not the night before, to ensure a higher likelihood of a response.